 - A Christmas Carol – Drury Lane Theater

-- The Ghosts of Christmas Eve – Trans-Siberian Orchestra, All State Arena
+- The Trans-Siberian Orchestra – The Ghosts of Christmas Eve, All State Arena

 - A Christmas Carol – Goodman Theater

 This is just a sampling of the many theatrical performances you can see while visiting the city.
-Of course, there are non-holiday themed shows like Hamilton, Wicked, Blue Man Group, and 42nd Street as well.
+Of course, there are non-holiday themed shows like Hamilton, Stomp, Fiddler on the Roof, and Blue Man Group as well.
 Chicago offers some of the best theatrical performances that shouldn’t be missed!

 Ice Skating at Maggie Daley Park

 Rather than skating on a rink, visitors to Maggie Daley Park can skate on the ribbon of ice that cascades through the park.
 Twice as long as one loop on a standard rink, the ice ribbon allows skaters to enjoy skating through scenery without getting dizzy from repetitive laps.
 Ice skate rental is available here, as well as hot drinks.
 Maggie Daley Park is located in the northeastern corner of Grant Park, right next to Millennium Park.
 For more information on skating at Maggie Daley Park, click here.